 What to Consider When Purchasing A Commercial Refrigerator

 A dependable commercial refrigerator is the mainstay of any foodservice business.
 A commercial refrigerator is where all your perishable goods will be stored and, just like at home, it will be the center of attention in your commercial kitchen.
-In addition, health codes mandate the refrigeration of foods that will not be consumed or sold right away.
-In short, without a reliable commercial refrigerator for your business, you might as well close up shop and go home.
+In addition, health codes mandate that foods that will not be consumed or sold right away must be refrigerated, so, without a reliable commercial refrigerator for your business, you might as well close up shop and go home.
 So, what are the important things to look for when purchasing a commercial refrigerator?

 Commercial Refrigerator Size

 There are several factors that will help you determine the size of the commercial refrigerator you will need to purchase.
 These include: the size and type of foodservice business you own, the amount of kitchen space allotted for this item, your refrigerated goods delivery schedule, and the amount of perishable goods you use in food prep.

 Commercial refrigeration units come with one, two and three doors, with the number of doors determining the width of the refrigerator.
 Therefore you will need to know the exact measurements of your commercial kitchen space, adding some inches around for ventilation, to determine the refrigerator size you will be able to accommodate.
 You will then need to determine if that size is adequate for your needs.
 Make sure you are prepared with accurate knowledge of your weekly inventory, your refrigerator usage requirements, and last but not least, your budget.
 For example, if you receive daily deliveries of perishable goods such as fish for your seafood restaurant, or milk for smoothies, items that must be cooked or used immediately, you won't need as much refrigeration storage space as a restaurant that gets weekly deliveries and stores more food prior to usage.